eonu/fpga/projects/combinational/4-one-digit-seven-segment-display/README.md

-# LED - One-digit seven-segment display
+# One-digit seven-segment display

-This module should reuse the [seven-segment display decoder module](../3-seven-segment-decoder/) implemented previously to allow for a value to be displayed on the development board by using toggle switches for input control.
+This module should reuse the [seven-segment display decoder module](../3-seven-segment-decoder/) implemented previously to allow for a value to be displayed on the development board by using slide switches for input control.

 <blockquote>